by-student-2017/QM2Thermo/README.md

 | **Constant (CRTA)**        | $$\tau(\omega) = \tau_0$$                                                            | None                        | None                        | Simple models (use $$\( 1.0 \times 10^{-12} \)$$ s) |
 | **Normal (N) process**     | $$\tau_N^{-1}(\omega) = A_N \omega^2 T^3$$                                           | Quadratic                   | Cubic                       | Momentum-conserving phonon scattering |

+> **Note on Normal (N) Processes**
+> While Normal phonon-phonon scattering processes conserve crystal momentum and can change phonon directions, they do not directly contribute to thermal resistance unless Umklapp processes are also present.
+This is discussed in detail by Allen (PRB 2013) and Maznev & Wright (Am.
+J. Phys.
+2014).

 #### Notes

 - $$\( \varepsilon \)$$: Carrier energy